linfan/kubernetes-chinese-docs/044-Overview and Concepts.md

 >集群 : A cluster is a set of physical or virtual machines and other infrastructure resources used by Kubernetes to run your applications.

->Node : A node is a physical or virtual machine running Kubernetes, onto which pods can be scheduled.
+>节点 : A node is a physical or virtual machine running Kubernetes, onto which pods can be scheduled.

 >Pod : A pod is a co-located group of containers and volumes.